MeteoSwiss/realtime_pollen_calibration/README.rst

     mchbuild conda.test
     mchbuild conda.run

-Try it out at and stop it with Ctrl-C. More information can be found in :file:`.mch-ci.yml` and https://meteoswiss.atlassian.net/wiki/x/YoM-Jg?atlOrigin=eyJpIjoiNDgxYmJjMDhmNDViNGIyNmI1OGU4NzY4NTFhNzViZWEiLCJwIjoiYyJ9.
+Try it out at and stop it with Ctrl-C. More information can be found in the `.mch-ci.yml <./.mch-ci.yml>`_ file and `<https://meteoswiss.atlassian.net/wiki/x/YoM-Jg>`_.

 Development Setup with Poetry